Pedro A. Sanchez: Life

 In 2011, Sanchez and his wife, Cheryl Palm, set up the Sanchez-Palm Girls Scholarship Fund for secondary-school-aged girls in poor, rural parts of Africa.
-The fund will support the ability of African girls to attend secondary schools (high schools) and also improve those schools with computers and internet availability.
+The fund was intended to support the girls' ability to attend secondary schools (high schools) and also improve those schools with computers and internet availability.
 Said Sanchez, "Cheryl and I are proud to play a part in advancing girls education, because we know an educated girl can have a profound impact on the development of a community."

-Sanchez was elected to the US National Academy of Sciences in 2012.
-He is currently a Research Professor of Tropical Soils at the University of Florida Soil & Water Sciences Department and core faculty of the Institute for Sustainable Food Systems.
+He was a Research Professor of Tropical Soils at the University of Florida Soil & Water Sciences Department and core faculty of the Institute for Sustainable Food Systems.